TL-System/plato/docs/Design.md

 2. A `Divider` that partitions the dataset for local training or testing at each client in the federated learning workload.

 For now, we use the standard PyTorch `DataLoader` class in `torch.utils.data` for loading data.
-We may need to write our own custom data loaders in the future (*to be completed*).
-This may be useful for ImageNet (`datasets/imagenet.py`), which replaces all functionality due to the specialized needs of loading such a large dataset efficiently (*to be completed*).
+Custom data loaders are used to support custom datasets that are not supported by the PyTorch `DataLoader` class, such as the CINIC-10 and ImageNet datasets.
+This is especially the case for ImageNet, due to the specialized needs of loading such a large dataset efficiently (*to be completed*).

 A dataset must subclass the `Dataset` abstract base classes in `datasets/base.py`.
 This class subclasses the corresponding PyTorch `Dataset` class, and adds additional functionality to support build-in transformations.